What Is This All About???

 Department of Defense.
 After a year or so, I got married and have remained

-interesting and very rewarding career.
+an interesting and very rewarding career.
 Somewhere along the way I managed to

 earn a Masters of Science in Computer Science from Johns Hopkins University in